tim-hardcastle/sorting-sccs/sorting-sccs.md

 Then for any q in q₀ … qₙ, we do have R(q) < R(P), because since q is reachable from p, R(P) must contain R(q), but it must also contain p, which R(q) cannot because it's created after p has been marked as visited.

-So by the inductive hypothesis sort does work on each of the qᵢ.
+So by the inductive hypothesis `sort` does work on each of the qᵢ.

 Now consider the two cases in the final loop of our algorithm.
 If Q has no back edges to p, then bringing p back into consideration changes nothing: Q is still connected, and the addition of p doesn't stop it from being maximal with respect to that property, because of the absence of a back edge from Q to p.

 So then consider the final thing we return, the union of {p} with all the Q in ΣQᵢ that do have back edges to it.
 It is clearly connected, because by construction from any x and y in this set we have a route from x to p, and a route from p to y.
 So we have a route from x to y.

 Is it maximal?
-Well, if it wasn't, then there must be some z with a route from p to z and a route from z to p such that z is not in our final value of P. Hence it can't be p itself, and it can't be in any of the Q that have back edges to p, because that's just what we united with {p} to get our final value of P. And it can't be in any of the Q that we added to the result list, because by definition they have no back edges to p.
+Well, if it wasn't, then there must be some z with a route from p to z and a route from z to p such that z is not in our final value of P. Hence it can't be p itself, and it can't be in any of the Q in ΣQᵢ that have back edges to p, because that's just what we united with {p} to get our final value of P. And it can't be in any of the Q in ΣQᵢ that we added to the result list in the other branck of the `if` statement, because by definition they have no back edges to p.
 But that exhausts all the unvisited nodes that are reachable from p.
 So z cannot exist.

 And the final value of P that we add to the list at the end is clearly in the right place in the list because it contains p, and so is closer to p than all the other SCCs we added.